PABannier/PathView/README.md

 PathView includes an MCP (Model Context Protocol) server that enables AI agents to programmatically control the viewer, capture screenshots, and analyze tissue regions.

-PathAnalyze (the remote agent service that drives PathView via MCP) is located in `server/pathanalyze/`.

 ### Starting the MCP Server

 ```bash